Op. 20

 About the Piece

 When I was younger, my family would take yearly road trips to New Mexico from our home in Austin.
-The journey took nearly half a day, carrying us through the most remote parts of west Texas and into the lower Rocky Mountains.
+These often encompassed a full twelve hours of driving, taking us through the most isolated stretches of West Texas before finally hitting the lower Rockies.
 I was always struck by the endless horizons, the quiet desert air, and the vastness of the landscape.
-There was something hauntingly beautiful about that emptiness—a feeling that stirred images of the “wild west”—a world so legendary, yet still lost to history.
+There was something hauntingly beautiful about that emptiness—a feeling that stirred images of the “wild west”—a world so legendary but also somehow lost to time.

 The American West has long held a mythic place in my imagination.
 To me, it embodies the full range of the American spirit: rugged independence, moral struggle, the search for redemption, triumph, and the unforgiving yet awe-inspiring power of nature.
-These themes have been brought to life in timeless western films such as The Good, the Bad and the Ugly, The Magnificent Seven, The Big Country—each painting its own vision of courage, conflict, and vast, untamed beauty.
-Though the genre has largely faded from popular culture, its echoes still resonate, reminding us of the values and contradictions that shaped it.
+These themes have been brought to life in timeless western films such as The Magnificent Seven, The Big Country, and The Good, the Bad and the Ugly—each painting its own vision of courage, conflict, and vast, untamed beauty.
+Though the genre has largely faded from popular culture, its echoes still resonate, reminding me of the values and contradictions that have shaped my home.

 Echoes of the Frontier seeks to recapture that spirit.
 Cast as an overture in four scenes, the work explores the grandeur, beauty, danger, and triumph that defined—and mythologized—the American West.